mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 a quick discussion of various terminology and conventions is needed before proceeding.

-1d6/2d6:1d6/2d6: To avoid writing ‘roll two six-sided dice and add them together’ over and over again, Tr a v e l l e r uses the abbreviation ‘roll 2d6’.
-Where you see ‘roll 2d6’ read ‘roll two six-sided dice and add them together’.
-Sometimes you may also see ‘1d6’, ‘3d6’ or other numbers of ‘d6’.
+1d6/2d6:1d6/2d6: To avoid writing 'roll two six-sided dice and add them together' over and over again, Tr a v e l l e r uses the abbreviation 'roll 2d6'.
+Where you see 'roll 2d6' read 'roll two six-sided dice and add them together'.
+Sometimes you may also see '1d6', '3d6' or other numbers of 'd6'.
 This simply means roll one six-sided die, three six- sided dice, or however many six-sided dice are indicated, and add them together to gain the fi nal result.

 d66:d66: This is shorthand for a special way of rolling two six-sided dice.
-Before rolling nominate one die as the ‘tens’ die and one as the ‘units’ die, to give you a two-digit number between 11 and 66.
+Before rolling nominate one die as the 'tens' die and one as the 'units' die, to give you a two-digit number between 11 and 66.
 Some numbers cannot be rolled on a d66, giving you a total of 36 possible outcomes.